Farius0/ND_Project-/07_SRC/algorithms/README.md

 # Algorithms

-This directory contains **high-level image processing algorithms** built on top of the project’s operator core and filters.
+This directory contains **image processing algorithms** built on top of the project’s operator core and filters.
 They implement classical diffusion models with ND-support and dual backend (NumPy / PyTorch).

 ## Files